Mosaic AI announces launch of enterprise B2B support platform

 And you’re somehow still watching your support agents jump between eight different tools to find basic customer information.
 Tickets sit in queues because they’re too complex or nuanced for automatic routing.
 Your customers are upset because your chatbot can’t understand their issues.

 Here’s what’s really broken: you’re trying to run B2B support with B2C strategies and tools.
-The customer services best practices that work for ecommerce and B2C SaaS won’t work when you’re managing large accounts with millions of dollars of annual spend.
+The customer services best practices that work for ecommerce and B2C SaaS won’t work when you’re managing large accounts with millions of dollars of annual spend

 You need B2B customer service best practices—ones that will actually work for your team and your customers.